abchatra/abchatra.github.io/_posts/2015-12-15-TaggedFloat.md

  1. Bottom 4 bits are always going to be zero.
 (Remember our GC allocates at 16 byte boundary)
  2. Top 16 bits are going to zero as the operating system only uses bottom 48 bits to represent virtual memory address (256TB is good enough).

 We can party with these extra bits.
 One can use these always zero bits to encode a float.
-But how will runtime differentiate between a valid pointer or a float encoded in a pointer?
-Can we encode the entire float value which 64 bit inside a pointer which also 64 bits and don't lose precision?
+But how will the runtime differentiate between a valid pointer or a float encoded in a pointer?
+Can we encode the entire float which is 64 bit inside a pointer which is also 64 bit and don't lose precision?
 First it is important to understand the floating point representation.

 ###IEEE 754 floating point representation
-Now let us look at the 64-bit double precision IEEE 754-2008 format specified by [ECMA262](http://tc39.github.io/ecma262/#sec-ecmascript-language-types-number-type).
+Now let us look at the 64-bit double precision floating point value:
-A floating point variable is represented as following.

 |Sign|Exponent|Fraction|
 |----|:------:|-------:|
 |1 [63]|11 [62-52]|52 [51-00]|

 See [this] (http://steve.hollasch.net/cgindex/coding/ieeefloat.html) blog for more information on floating-point format.
 The interesting part is the exponent.
-If all the 11 bits in the exponent are 1 it can represent 3 values
+If all the 11 bits in the exponent are 1 it can represent 3 values:

 1. Positive infinity.
 2. Negative infinity.